Time Travel with Orange Sourdough Swirl Bread

 Martha’s family had always made bread, but when her “grandmother passed away, and even though my family made bread, we didn’t do rolls much.”
 But then when she as in college she said to her mother, “Mom, we need to make those rolls again,” which they did.

 But then when they started Abigal’s Oven , they tried making these as sourdough rolls; they just did not taste right.
-“What we did is instead of making rolls, we just made orange roll bread and it was phenomenal… When it comes out of the oven, you can make an additional mixture to go over the top of orange juice and either honey or powdered sugar, as some sort of glaze that can go over the top of your loaf.”
+“What we did is instead of making rolls, we made orange roll bread and it was phenomenal… When it comes out of the oven, you can make an additional mixture to go over the top with orange juice and either honey or powdered sugar, as a glaze that can go over the top of your loaf.”

 She says that, “although taking a bite of the orange roll sourdough bread, wasn’t quite the same as my grandmother’s orange rolls,” it takes her back in time.